 In total, the scheme is estimated to cost £55.7 billion in 2015 prices (including rolling stock).

-Information on Phases 2a and 2b, and high speed rail schemes beyond that (e.g. HS3), can be found in a separate paper, SN7082.
+This paper deals only with Phase 1 of the scheme.
+Information on Phases 2a and 2b can be found in a separate paper, SN7082.

-All of the above are also available on the Railways Topical Page of the Parliament website.
+Further briefings are available on the Railways Topical Page

 Commons Briefing papers SN00316